scummvm/scummvm/doc/docportal/settings/audio.rst

 The MT-32 tab
 -----------------

-Use the MT-32 tab to change the settings of MT-32 devices.
+Use the MT-32 tab to change the settings of Roland MT-32 devices.

 .. figure:: ../images/settings/MT32.png